gayeongpark/gayeongpark.github.io/_posts/2024-03-28-Object-Oriented-Programming.md

 ## What is OOP(Object Oriented Programming)?

-It is one of the programming concept and has three main concepts: class and instance, inheritance, and encampsulation.
+It is one of the programming concept and has three main concepts: class and instance, inheritance, and encapsulation.

 As far as I understood, it allows me to group related information together so that I can produce shorter and more reuseable code.